Regrets - Important for Our Wellbeing

 Yes, much teen angst crosses generations, but reactions and responses change.
 These changes can be disguised in ways so nuanced that they go undetected or are denied.

 In my teens and beyond, I folded into myself and suffered physical pain that I internalized, such as headaches, stomach issues, etc. My daughter, on the other hand, emotionally retreated, using alcohol to numb her pain.
-I made assumptions that all this would pass based upon my own experience.
+I made assumptions that all this would pass based on my own experience.
 It did not.
 Her experience was different.

 Instead, I chose not to engage any deeper because of my own fears.
 What followed was 10 years of addiction on her part and my inability to do much about it.